Aliases for GNG13 Gene

 GeneCards Summary for GNG13 Gene

-GNG13 (Guanine Nucleotide Binding Protein (G Protein), Gamma 13) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and Ras signaling pathway.
-GO annotations related to this gene include signal transducer activity.
+GNG13 (G Protein Subunit Gamma 13) is a Protein Coding gene.
+Among its related pathways are Apelin signaling pathway and G-Beta Gamma Signaling.
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity and G-protein beta-subunit binding.